Responding to International Student Visa Policy Changes

 For those of you who are planning to stay in your home countries for the fall semester, please know that you will be able to access and complete all classroom and studio teaching online as previously announced by President Sparks

-As always, please contact Hala Alkasm, Assistant Director of International Student Advisement, with any questions you may have.
+As always, please contact Hala Alkasm, Director of the International Students and Scholars office, with any questions you may have.

 We will stay in touch frequently with additional updates on this as they become available.